 - If you are partial to motion sickness or have concerns please consult a GP or chemist prior to the charter as we are not permitted to administer drugs.

 - The offshore boat has a macerating electric toilet in a lock up cabin for use when more than 2Nm offshore so females have somewhere to go.
 The small estuary/freshwater boat will usually be within a few minutes of a public toilet.

 - For the offshore boat, assemble at the folding gate on the board walk side of the Kawana Waters Hotel or at the top of gate to pontoon.
 Park in the hotel carpark.
 It can be found at the corner of Nicklin Way and Pt Cartwright Drive, immediately after 21 Nicklin Way when heading south.
-If you miss the pub turn off you can also come in at the Red Rooster access or around the back of Red Rooster and Dan Murphy’s off Pt Cartwright Drive.
+If you miss the pub turn off you can also come in at the Hungry Jacks access or around the back of Hungry Jacks and Dan Murphy’s off Pt Cartwright Drive.
 If you are travelling from the south, Jessica Blvd allows U turns at the lights or turn into Pt Cartwright Drive.

 - With the Estuary / Freshwater boat we can opt for whatever you want, salt or fresh and anywhere from Noosa to Pumicestone Passage and local impoundments.
 My car travel time is in the times above.
 I can pick you up from motel rooms or meet you at boat ramps.